eckardm/work-stuff/digital-processing/appraisal.md

 ### Examine contents

 Personally identifiable information (PII) includes data such Social Security numbers (SSN) or credit card numbers that may be used to steal an individual’s identity or perpetrate fraud in some manner.
-To mitigate potential risks and make a best effort to protect the privacy of our donors, Archivematica employs bulk_extractor and its 'accounts' scanner to identify PII.
+To mitigate potential risks and make a best effort to protect the privacy of our donors, Archivematica employs [bulk_extractor](http://forensicswiki.org/wiki/Bulk_extractor) and its "accounts" scanner to identify PII.

-Click on **Examine Contents** in the **Analysis** pane to see [bulk_extractor](http://forensicswiki.org/wiki/Bulk_extractor) log content for PII, including Social Security numbers, as well as credit card numbers.
+Click on **Examine Contents** in the **Analysis** pane to see bulk_extractor log content for PII.
 Click on a file name to see a tabular view of content and surrounding context from the bulk_extractor report.
 Click on **Bulk Extractor logs** to download the logs for local analysis in BEViewer, if necessary.
 Files may be previewed and tags may be applied from the **Examine Contents** pane---see [**Preview file**](appraisal.md#preview-file) and [**Tagging**](appraisal.md#tagging) below.

 If the accession contains actual PII, consider tagging the file to note the occurrence of PII.
-You can use these tags to assign appropriate access restrictions to content or Separate it if it is determined to be a non-essential record during.
+You can use these tags to assign appropriate access restrictions to content or separate it if it is determined to be a non-essential record.

 ![Examine contents](examine-contents.png)